Dirt Cake Cookies

 - 1 tablespoon vanilla extract

-- 3 cups + 2 tablespoons all-purpose flour
+- 3 cups + 2 tablespoons all-purpose flour - about 450 grams

 - 1 cup black cocoa powder